 DG by SEA Plus – IMDG Code – Amendment 38 (All job specific roles)

-From January 1, 2012, the IMDG Code (Amendment 35) Dangerous Goods training has been mandatory for all staff involved in dangerous goods transport by sea.
+From January 1, 2018, the IMDG Code (Amendment 38) Dangerous Goods training has been mandatory for all staff involved in dangerous goods transport by sea.
+It is valid until December 31, 2019.
+Companies should train their staff every 2 years.
 This AlertForce course is accepted by AMSA (AP5170).
-Your login details and tax invoice will be emailed to you within 5 minutes.
+Your login details and tax invoice will be emailed to you.